You are here

 Licensing and Technical Considerations

 In exchange for the value it brings to the licensing process, eHLbc expects consortial pricing to reflect a significant discount off the "retail price" and that this pricing be an exclusive benefit for our members.
-Member institutions pay the same price that eHLbc is charged for a product; no administration fee or commission is added.
+Member organizations pay the same price that eHLbc is charged for a product; no administration fee or commission is added.

 The standard authentication method for members subscribing to a resource is through a valid IP range recognition by the vendors' servers.
 Other types of authentication, such as referrer URL, are occasionally used.